Sri-gorantla/pharma-pipeline-analysis/README.md

 ## Technical Notes

-- Dataset: 250 synthetic leads generated in Python using realistic distributions based on Nurogen Healthcare's actual customer segments and product portfolio
+- Dataset: 250 leads generated in Python using realistic distributions based on Nurogen Healthcare's actual customer segments and product portfolio
 - All analysis performed in Python (Pandas, NumPy)